pontus/LocalEGA/docs/index.rst

 More details about the :ref:`ingestion process`.

-Once a file has been successfully submitted and the ingestion process has been finlised, including receiving an `Accession ID` from Central EGA.
+Once a file has been successfully submitted and the ingestion process has been finalised, including receiving an `Accession ID` from Central EGA.
 The Data Out API can be utilised to retrieve set file by utilising the `Accession ID`.
 More details in :ref:`data out`.